mmdevcodes/a11y-slider/README.md

 ## Notes

 - Non-modern browsers that doesn't support [ScrollToOptions](https://developer.mozilla.org/en-US/docs/Web/API/ScrollToOptions) will not have smooth scrolling when switching slides.
-Using a polyfill like [smoothscroll](https://github.com/iamdustan/smoothscroll) may work.
-Haven't tested yet
+A polyfill like [smoothscroll](https://github.com/iamdustan/smoothscroll) can be used to fix this.

 #### Todo

-- A lot
+- `items` option